aehng/Lecture-Notes/Module6/Lec40-Mon_Apr_24/README.md

 *   I've not had much success doing this myself, but I've seen demos where the user is able to coax the AI into correcting mistakes it makes in code
     *   I'm not convinced that coding this way is faster than just doing it yourself (at this point in time)
 *   I use AI as a *prototyping* tool to quickly build a quasi-working system
-    *   Since I didn't work for the code, I feel no regret scrapping it and re-writing a better version
+    *   Since I didn't put in the work to get the code, I have no compunctions about throwing it away

 > Will we become dependant on AI?